Aardvark-team/Documentation/specifications.md

 ### Comparison
 #### `<`
+Less than
 #### `>`
+More than
 #### `<=`
+Less than or equal to
 #### `>=`
+More than or equal to
 #### `==`
+Equal to
 #### `!=`
+Not equal to
 #### `~=`
+About equal to (round for Numbers, case-insensitive for Strings)
 #### `@=`
+Reference to
+#### `in`
+In
 #### `$=`
 `$=` is a special operator for structural pattern matching.
 This lets you do the same thing as is done in a `case` statement.

 ### Arithmetic
 #### `+`
+Addition
 #### `-`
+Subtraction
 #### `*`
+Multiplication
 #### `/`
+Division
 #### `%`
+Modulo
 #### `^`
+Exponentiation
 #### `~`
+Rounding????
+Do we need this?

 ### Logical